This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 5 rows in set

 Greater than (>) and less than (<) compare numerical values.
-If comparing characters, they are compared based on their ASCII values, character by character.
+When comparing characters, they are compared based on their ASCII code values, with comparisons done character by character in order.
 The general format is:

 SELECT column_name [,column_name...]
 FROM table_name WHERE column_name < const_value;